SplitCoreGaming/SCG_obs_organized_output_directory/README.md

 - Currently only Windows is supported.
 I would like to get the script running on Linux and MacOS as well.

-- Maybe add an option to exclude some characters or only allow a certain character set<p>
+DONE!- Maybe add an option to exclude some characters or only allow a certain character set<p>
 Some games like Battlefield 2042 have a window title like `Battlefield™ 2042`.
 Even if it is technically possible to use characters such as `™` in the file name, it is often not recommended, as it can happen that some software, especialy older ones, may only expect ASCII characters.
 The same applies to whitespaces.